-This white bean ragout with butternut squash and mushrooms is a hearty, super nutritious cool weather recipe.
-It’s hearty enough to stand on it’s own, but you can also serve this vegetarian one pot stew over polenta, rice, or crusty bread, or for a grain-free option, pureed or riced cauliflower.
+This white bean ragout with butternut squash and mushrooms is an easy, healthy, gluten-free dinner recipe.
+It’s hearty enough to stand on it’s own, but I love serving it over cheesy polenta, or mashed cauliflower for a grain-free option.

 Sadly winter squash season has come to a close, but I managed to snag a few butternuts from the dwindling supply at my local market a few weeks ago.
 These guys hold up pretty well, so I squeezed a few more recipes out of them, one being this utterly divine vegetarian white bean ragout with butternut squash.